When Bad Stress at Work is Good

 Research has found that “bad” stress can actually boost creativity.

-Perhaps even more interesting, the people who are most vulnerable to stress are also the most creative—and experiencing stress gives them an even greater boost.
+Perhaps even more interesting, the people who are most vulnerable to stress are also the most creative—and experiencing stress at work gives them an even greater boost.

 Keep in mind that the typical job interview favors people who appear the most confident, and capable of coping with stressful experiences.